diamantidis/diamantidis.github.io/_tips/2020-06-13-working-with-drafts-on-jekyll-blog.md

 ```
 And that's it!

-You can now start writing your posts using drafts! :rocket:
+You can now streamline your writing process using drafts! :rocket: